 Before you begin the massage, here are a few key requirements you need to keep in mind:

 - You must have finely trimmed and filed nails

-- Remember to keep a full-length mirror near you to find your perineum
+- Remember to keep a full-length mirror in front of you to find the location of the perineum

-- Ensure you lubricate well, vitamin E oil is recommended but you can use either KY jelly or vegetable oil.
-For more alternative lubricants talk to your doctor.
+- Ensure you lubricate well.
+Vitamin E oil is recommended but you can use either KY jelly or vegetable oil.
+For alternative lubricants, talk to your doctor.

 Once the equipment is in place, follow these techniques to perform the actual massage: